-List all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation, clinical services, recruitment to screening).
-Please be sure to also include anyone listed as key personnel and/or listed under the Current & Pending Support section.
+List all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation, preventive practices/ services, recruitment to screening).
+Include anyone listed as key personnel and/or listed under the Current & Pending Support section.